 A high-protein Cottage Cheese Breakfast Bowl is just what you need to take on those busy mornings.
 It’s made with layers of cottage cheese, Greek yogurt, fresh berries, and any toppings you like.
 Cottage cheese breakfast bowls take 5 minutes to put together, they’re incredibly versatile, and perfect for meal prep!

 Cottage cheese is having a moment in the spotlight, and I am all for it!
-A good friend of mine prepared a delicious yogurt and cottage cheese bowl for me the other day when I visited her, and it inspired me to make my own.
+A very good friend of mine prepared a delicious yogurt and cottage cheese bowl for me the other day when I visited her, and it inspired me to make my own.

 This makes the breakfast bowl higher in protein and adds lots of textures to keep it interesting.